Mc-Zen/zero/docs/how to contribute a new language for accessibility.md

   ),
 )
 ```
 Each entry defines one shorthand for a specific exponent.
 If the shorthand is just added as a separate word after the unit as in `newton squared`, it is sufficient to provide a string.
-If the necessary modification is more complicated, the shorthand can also be given as a function that takes the base unit as argument.
+If the necessary modification is more complicated, the shorthand can also be given as a function that takes the unit as argument.

 ### Joining prefixes with units